7Block Labs

 • Architecture and delivery:

-• We design and implement your vendor‑neutral interop layer and verification policies, then harden with tests and runbooks.
+• We’ll help you create and roll out your vendor-neutral interop layer and verification policies, and then we’ll toughen it all up with tests and runbooks.

 • Security and audit:

-• We run threat modeling, implement rate limits and kill‑switches, and prepare the audit kit you’ll hand to external reviewers.
+• We do a thorough threat modeling process, set up rate limits and kill switches, and get the audit kit ready for you to share with any external reviewers.

 • GTM support:

-• We align the interop roadmap with procurement gates and compliance reviews so your launch date isn’t blocked by governance.
+• We sync up the interop roadmap with procurement checkpoints and compliance reviews, making sure nothing holds up your launch date due to governance issues.

 Like what you're reading?
 Let's build together.